- Contact information

 Nest: Deep cup of grasses, built at the base of a thick clump of grass; 2-3 inches off the ground.
 Nest in loose colonies or singly.

 Management Guidelines: The U.S. population of this uncommon and locally distributed species has declined more than 68% from 1966-1991.
 The Wisconsin population has also declined over that period, and it has dropped an average of 5% per year from 1982-1991.
 This species is a habitat specialist that has suffered from the loss of uncultivated fields with tall and dense vegetation.
 Henslow's sparrow ranked highest in the Wisconsin Grassland Bird Study's ranking of birds of management and conservation concern in the state.
 The control of woody vegetation is critical on public or idle lands, but this species will tolerate some woody vegetation.
-Also, because this species requires dense litter layers, it will benefit directly from management that promotes short burning rotations.
+Also, because this species requires dense litter layers, it will benefit directly from management that promotes longer burning rotations.

 Photos